Cycling Kickstart: How To Begin Your Cycling Adventure

 Braking and cornering

-Mastering braking and cornering techniques is crucial for safe and efficient riding.
+Mastering braking and cornering is crucial for safe and efficient riding.
 Practice using both front and rear brakes effectively and learn how to take corners smoothly, leaning your body and bike into the turn.

 Climbing and descending hills